Marius9595/DataFrameModel/README.rst

 dataframe that will be wrapped.
 I decided as convention, each column declaration have to start with 'col_'.
-This one has not to match with name of column, but it is easier to handle encapsulated logic in class if these have the similar names (maybe, it will have to match in future improments).
+This one has not to match with name of column, but it is easier to handle encapsulated logic in class if these have the similar names (maybe, it will have to match in future improvements).

 * Implementation example::